ZabGo/Feniks-Project/feniksproject/README.md

 ## Deploying app to AWS S3

+## Step 0

+Before deploying anything to the S3 bucket you need to the AWS Command Line Interface (AWS CLI).
+In order to do so, you will need to configure AWS CLI:
+`aws configure
+AWS Access Key ID [None]: AKIAIOSFODNN7EXAMPLE
+AWS Secret Access Key [None]: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY Default region name [None]: us-west-2
+Default output format [None]: json`

 ### Step 1
 Build the app for production by entering the command `npm run build`